 Steps & Policy: Credit for Prior Learning Portfolio development

 Will the credit appear on my transcript?

-Yes.
-All credits granted for Prior Learning Experience will be equated to MCLA courses and will appear on your official transcript.
+- Yes.
+All credits awarded for prior learning will appear on your official transcript.

 Do these credits count toward my residency requirement?

-No. Prior Learning credits do not count toward the residency requirement of forty-five credits at MCLA.
+- No. prior learning credits do not count toward the residency requirement of 45 credits

 Must I be matriculated to MCLA to receive prior learning credit?

 - Yes.
 In order to participate you must be matriculated (admitted and enrolled in a